Neuroblastoma is cancer that starts

 - Lab test results that measure the levels of certain

-substances in your child's blood (like ferritin, NSE, and LDH)
+substances in your child's blood (like ferritin, neuron-specific enolase, and

 Your child’s healthcare team